anakagzo/Todo-App/README.md

 51 mins used to complete the task and run basic test ensuring app was working

 **How I tackled the task**

 **Backend**: Used ChatGPT to quickly draft FastAPI backend and edited for correctness.
 **Frontend**: Created the UI in Lovable, then edited it to integrate cleanly with the backend API.
 **Tools used**: Python, FastAPI, SQLAlchemy, PostgreSQL, React + TypeScript, Lovable, ChatGPT.
+**Notes**: I leveraged ChatGPT to speed up development and streamline the process, allowing me to complete the app within the time limit.
+ChatGPT played a key role in the development workflow and highlighted how valuable AI can be for developers in building applications efficiently.